makrai/notes/demiroglu22-depression-multiling.md

     [15] features were extracted from audio.
 Those features
   * combined within a bag-of-word (BoW) front-end that uses vector quantization to quantize feature vectors into a limited set of centroids [16]
-    * ie sequences of features vectors are converted into sequences of centroid-ids
+    * ie seqs of features vectors are converted into sequences of centroid-ids
-    * well-known in the text processing field, and it has also gained
+    * well-known in the text processing field
     * recent popularity in emotion detection [17]
 * Deep learning based feature extraction methods for emotion detection [14]
   * convolutional neural network (CNN)-based image recognition systems are